Stability of Stochastic Approximations with `Controlled Markov' Noise and Temporal Difference Learning: Applications

-Recall that this is assumption $(A2)$. \item[(iv)] $\{y_n\}_{n \ge 0}$ is a $S$-valued `Controlled Markov Process'.
-We assume that $S$ is a compact metric space. \end{itemize} For a detailed exposition on $TD$ algorithms the reader is referred to Tsitsiklis and Van Roy \cite{Tsitsiklis}.
-In this section, we impose conditions on $A$ and $b$ that guarantee the `stability and convergence' of the iterates given by $(\ref{tdit})$. \paragraph{} Remark: It is important to note that our $TD$ algorithm (\textit{cf.} \ref{tdit}) is more general than the regular $TD$ update with function approximation, as in (say) Tsitsiklis and Van Roy \cite{Tsitsiklis}.
-In particular, the regular $TD$ with function approximation can be written (see \cite{Tsitsiklis}) as in (\ref{tdit}).
-Note also that unlike the usual analyses of $TD$, we do not assume that the Markov process $\{y_n\}$ is $(a)$ \textit{finite state} and $(b)$ \textit{ergodic under the given stationary policy}. \paragraph{} We state the first of the two assumptions below. \\ \textbf{(T1)} $A: S \to \mathbb{R}^{d \times d}$ and $b: S \to \mathbb{R}^d$ are continuous maps. \paragraph{} We show that (\ref{tdit}) satisfies $(A1)-(A3)$ and $(S1)$ if it satisfies $(T1)$.
-Since $A$ and $b$ are continuous maps, it follows that $h$ is a jointly continuous map.
-Since $A$ is continuous, the range of $A$, $A(S) \subset \mathbb{R}^{d \times d}$, is compact.
-Define $L := \underset{M \in A(S)}{\sup} \lVert M \rVert (< \infty)$.
-We have the following:
+For a detailed exposition on temporal difference algorithms the reader is referred to Tsitsiklis and Van Roy \cite{Tsitsiklis}.
+In this section, we impose conditions on maps $\Psi$ and $\psi$ that guarantee the `stability and convergence' of the iterates given by $(\ref{td0})$.

+\begin{remark}{ It is important to note that our $TD(0)$ algorithm (\textit{cf.} \ref{td0}) is more general than the regular $TD(0)$ update with function approximation, as in (say) Tsitsiklis and Van Roy \cite{Tsitsiklis}.
+In particular, the regular $TD(0)$ with function approximation can be written (see \cite{Tsitsiklis}) as in (\ref{td0}).
+Note also that unlike the usual analyses of $TD(0)$, we do not assume that the Markov process $\{s_n\}_{n \ge 0}$ \textbf{(a)} has a finite state and \textbf{(b)} is ergodic under the given stationary policy.} \end{remark} We state the first of our two assumptions below. \\ \textbf{(T1)} $\Psi: S \to \mathbb{R}^{d \times d}$ and $\psi: S \to \mathbb{R}^d$ are continuous maps. \\ If we define a map $h: \mathbb{R}^d \times S \to \mathbb{R}^d$ as $h(v,s) \mapsto \Psi(s) v + \psi(s)$, then we have the following lemma. \begin{lemma} The map $h$ defined above is Lipschitz continuous in the first component.
+Further, the Lipschitz constant does not vary with the second component \textit{i.e.,} $h$ satisfies assumption $(A1)$. \end{lemma} \begin{proof} Since $\Psi$ is continuous, it's range, $\Psi(S) \subset \mathbb{R}^{d \times d}$, is compact.
+It follows that